kkr-97/quadb-todo-list/README.md

 # React To-Do Application

 ## Introduction
 This is a simple To-Do application built with ReactJS.
-It allows users to add, view, edit, and delete tasks.
+Users can add, view, edit, delete, and mark tasks as completed.
 The application uses Redux for state management.

 ## Features
 - Add a new task